AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

       end if;
    end Retrieve_4_Bytes;

-`Value` is the output parameter of type `Retrieved`, which is a generic formal type.
+:ada:`Value` is the output parameter of type :ada:`Retrieved`, which is a generic formal type.
 We can instantiate this generic for lots of different kinds of types, as long as their values occupy four bytes.
 (We have removed the code that checks the size, for the sake of simplicity.)
 Don't worry